 Lamb is becoming very popular in the US, and this recipe is just another excuse why you need to eat healthier meats.

 Here’s my Moroccan inspired Rack of Lamb with Mango Honey-Glaze.
 You can enjoy it with a scrumptious and delicious salad of Tomatoes, Mini Cucumber, Pomegranate and Dried Figs.

-1 ¼ tsp.
-Gemma’s Mango Gourmet Hot Sauce
+- 1 ¼ tsp.
+Noubess Mango Hot and Spicy Sauce

-In a small bowl, combine the honey, vinegar, Mrs’ Dash Original, cumin, Mango Gourmet Hot Sauce, and a pinch each of salt and pepper.
+- In a small bowl, combine the honey, vinegar, Mrs’ Dash Original, cumin, Mango Hot Sauce, and a pinch each of salt and pepper.

 - If necessary, remove and trim the lamb so that only a thin layer of fat remains, being careful not to remove all the fat.
 Clean your meat accordingly and pat dry.
 Season the rack generously with salt and pepper.
 Roast for 5 minutes.

 - Remove and brush with spice mixture.
 Return to oven and roast for 10 minutes.
 Remove and brush again with spice mixture and then again every 5 minutes with the glaze that has begun to caramelize on the roasting pan, until an instant-read thermometer inserted close to but not touching the bones reads 125°F for rare or 130° to 135°F for medium rare, about 20 minutes for rare and 25 minutes for medium rare.
 In the last 5 to 10 minutes of roasting, lower the oven heat to 350°F and continue brushing and roasting.